Leitrim station

-Leitrim station (/ˈliːtrəm/ LEE-trəm) is a station on Line 2 of Ottawa's O-Train and on the system's bus network, and is located in the suburban community of Leitrim.
+Leitrim (/ˈliːtrəm/ LEE-trəm) is a station on Line 2 of Ottawa's O-Train and on the system's bus network, and is located in the suburban community of Leitrim.
 Situated on Gilligan Road, it serves as a transportation hub connecting residents to downtown Ottawa and other parts of the city.
 Leitrim station opened on January 6, 2025, as part of Ottawa's extensive Stage 2 transit expansion project.